When you hit your 40s, the best thing about aging is that you know yourself better than ever. You want to look good and feel great for yourself.

 11. Use patterned and textured fabrics to create visual interest in an outfit.

 Stripes are a classic and easy way to make an outfit pop.
 A white and black horizontal stripe is a staple for a reason.
-Thin, closely spaced horizontal stripes draw your eye up and down and always look sharp.
+Thin, closely spaced horizontal stripes are good-looking and draw your eye up and down, creating a slimming effect.

-A button down with a vertical stripe or checkered pattern can be worn year after year.
+A button-down shirt with a vertical stripe or checkered pattern can be worn year after year.

 Look for clothes with good quality fabrics and interesting textures and patterns.

-12. Focus on how clothing fits you rather than on following fashion trends.
+12. Focus on how clothing fits you to look stylish.

 If you have a body that’s harder to fit, I know what that’s like.
 It takes a lot of trial and error to find pieces that fit well.
 Keep trying.
 You will get there.